UCL/ucl_software_carpentry/sql/sql.md

 ***Note***

+* The `species` field in the `surveys` table contains an abbreviated identifier rather than the full species name.
 * No guarantee what order data will be retrieved.
-Will address this later.
+* Will address both points later.

 ---